-approve the corrective action aspects of the CAP and subsequently determine whether a CAP has been satisfactorily completed.12 In this Section II, I will only touch on those matters as necessary to explain my work, and that of Servicer, the IRG, the PPF and the SPF relative to Potential Violations on which I report in this Section.
+2. Cure Process.
+In the sixth report10 I filed with the Court regarding compliance by Servicer with the Servicing Standards with respect to the ResCap Portfolio (each report, a Compliance Report), I explained the cure process by which Servicer develops and implements a CAP, including the required remediation, if any, and the procedures I take to approve the corrective action aspects of the CAP and subsequently determine whether a CAP has been satisfactorily completed.11 In this Section, I will only touch on those matters as necessary to explain my work, and that of Servicer, the IRG, the PPF and SPF relative to the Potential Violation of Metric 19 on which I report in this Section.